Built with Blockly Real-Time Law

 How It Works

 A Real-Time Law is built with the Real-Time Law Billboard — a visual, block-based editor that guides citizens, advocates, and lawmakers through the process of constructing a law from the ground up.
-Each block represents a concept: a jurisdiction, a topic, a condition, a regulation.
+Each block represents a concept: a jurisdiction, a topic, a condition, a rule.
 Snap them together and the law assembles itself in plain English.

 What's Coming